 - appoint staff, ensuring the implementation of a range of personnel procedures;

-- secure high levels of attendance and good standards of pupil behaviour;
+- secure high levels of attendance and good standards of student behaviour;

-- ensure the health & safety of pupils and staff;
+- ensure the safeguarding and health & safety of students and staff;

-- develop the strategic plan for the school, acting as a critical friend and ensuring accountability;
+- develop the strategic plan for the Academy, acting as a critical friend and ensuring accountability;

-Basically, Governors oversee the work of the school and make sure it provides a good quality education for its pupils.
+Basically, Governors oversee the work of the school and make sure it provides a good quality education for its students.